KLB7/IntraMine/README.md

 *Fast search, easy linking, and glossary popups for your Windows source and text files.*

 Please note IntraMine must be installed on a PC running Windows 10/11.
-And the files you want to edit must be on drives directly attached to your PC, though library files can be on NAS.
+And the files you want to edit must be on drives directly attached to the same PC, though library files can be on NAS.

 ## In brief